Making the right food choices can seem daunting in the face of countless fad diets that claim to hold the secret to success.

 “Sometimes just maintaining your plan during a period like the holidays when you’d normally gain weight is a success,” she said.

-Staying in tune with changes to nutrition guidelines and making adjustments as your activity level changes over the years is also important to continuing to eat right.
+Staying in tune with changes to nutrition recommendations and making adjustments as your activity level changes over the years is also important to continuing to eat right.

 Transitioning into a healthy diet plan can take time and could present setbacks along the way.
 But don’t let that discourage you, Platt said.